 How is a book considered?

 To be considered for this year’s Festival, please send or have your publicist send us the following:

-- Information about your ability to fund your own travel to Austin if your publisher is not utilizing publicity budget money to send you to the Festival
+- Information about your or your publisher’s ability to fund your own travel to Austin.

 When should a book be submitted?